SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 # Components guide
 {:.no_toc}

-There are **no price guarantees**, the prices listed below are hardcoded into this guide and do not updated with fluctuations that happen after time of writing.
+There are **no price guarantees**, the prices listed below are hardcoded into this guide and are not updated with fluctuations that happen after time of writing.
+Prices in USD.

 ## Calculate your costs
 {:.no_toc}